Archive

 Platform Politics-conference: Opening Words

 We organized a very successful Platform Politics-conference in Cambridge, May 11-13, where our speakers included such exciting scholars and writers as Michel Bauwens, Michael Goddard, Tiziana Terranova, Nick Couldry, Nick Dyer-Witheford, Felix Stalder, and Tim Jordan.
-And a lot more (check out the link for names and abstracts too).

 These are my short opening words to the event: